tbrowder/Raku-Advent/tbrowder.md

 Inspiration and perspiration
 ----------------------------

 After considering methods published on [https://rakudo.org](https://rakudo.org), he decided the binary downloads looked to be the easiest.
-An archive of code compiled for the desired system, accompanied by an identifying Sha256 hash and signed by one of the holders of the public keys published on the site, unpacked into a standard directory should be possible with Raku alone without other modules than the one he would create.
+An archive of code compiled for the desired system, accompanied by an identifying SHA-256 hash and signed by one of the holders of the public keys published on the site, unpacked into a standard directory should be possible with Raku alone without other modules than the one he would create.

 With the tantalizing smell of figgy pudding coming from the mess hall, he started to think deep thoughts while doing his regular duties.
 Finally, eureka!
 Why not use the system Raku to bootstrap a current Raku--genius!
+TODO get the  value for the em dash, ensure it converts to Markdown ok

 Eagerly he began to gobble pudding while coding....
 After too much pudding and many code iterations, mistakes, and going down rabbit holes, and with help from fellow Debianites on the Debian users mailing list, he came up with his shiny new Raku module distribution: **RakudoBin**.

 He solved the bootstrap problem by using a special path setup so the new module could call the package Raku as well as the updated Raku.
+Because of the lengths of the paths defined in the actual host system, the paths are represented here by `[pathX]` where 'X' is the path segment:

+  * pathA /opt/rakudo/bin:/opt/rakudo/share/perl6/site/bin

+  * pathB /usr/local/bin:/usr/bin:/bin

+  * pathC /usr/local/games:/usr/games

-The final system path for all users is established by creating the following system and user files:
+The final system path for all users is established by creating the following system files:

+    $ cat /etc/environment
+    pathA:pathB:pathC
+    $ cat /etc/profile
+    pathA:pathB:pathC

+Standard new user files in `/etc/skel` are also modified accordingly.
+Missing files are also added to correct the long-standing lack of a reliable graphical login solution for path setting, at least for the Mate deskstop:

+    $ cat /etc/skel/.?
+    $ cat /etc/skel/.?
+    # added, not Debian standard, solves graphical
+    #   login path setting problem:
+    $ cat /etc/skel/.xsessionrc

 That solution was achieved with much trial and error on a new host with freshly installed Debian 12 (Bookworm), plus lots of help from fellow Debian users, and a slightly outdated Debian online document: [https://wiki.debian.org/EnvironmentVariables](https://wiki.debian.org/EnvironmentVariables):